relationships-and-communication

 Leadership plays a pivotal role in shaping power dynamics within organizations.
 Effective leaders can:

-- Support a culture of collaboration and mutual respect.
+- Support a culture of collaboration and mutual respect, where expert power is valued over coercive power.

 Leading by Example